jameswomack/Stylus-TextMate-Bundle/README.markdown

     git clone git://github.com/jameswomack/Stylus-TextMate-Bundle Stylus.tmbundle
 	# If Stylus doesn't automatically show up in your Bundles menu, restart TextMate 2

-The bundle does not yet include syntax highlighting, but does compile the markup and bring up a window showing you the results as CSS.
+This bundle now includes syntax highlighting as well as compiling the markup and bring up a window showing you the results as CSS.

+**Ensure that TextMate sees your global npm install in it's `$PATH` (something like `/usr/local/share/npm/bin`).**

 Patches for additions are always welcome.